-Figure 15Compare work environment 1
+Figure 12 Compare work environment 1

-Employees realized work environment was improved by collaboration of organization and employees.
-Waste area was changed to multipurpose area which employees could sit for lunch and relax.
+Employees realized that the work environment was improved by collaboration of organization and employees.
+The waste area was changed into a multipurpose area where employees could sit for lunch and relax.

-Figure 16 Compare work environment 2
+Figure 13 Compare work environment 2

-Employees mentioned that cleanness of work environment was better.
-Everyone keep the work area clean.
-Garbage was collected in provided area, sold and generated income for employees.
+Employees mentioned that the cleanliness of work environment was better.
+Everyone kept work area clean.
+Garbage was collected in the provided area, recyclables were sold and generated income for employees.
 There was additional area for employees which was called knowledge and announcement corner.
 The infographic knowledge about health and financial was provided here along with an announcement from organization.

-4. Conclusion and Recommendation
+Conclusion and Recommendation

-Research was designed to determine current situation, finding appropriate ODIs, implemented and finding the impact of ODIs.
+The research was designed to determine the current situation, implementing appropriate ODI, determining the impact of ODI.
 The result shown that seven activities; cleaning, multipurpose area, information board and knowledge corner, trash to cash, light and fan, employee of the month and bike for all, in fours step of ODIs had impact to work environment.
-On the other hand, implemented ODIs had no impact to well-being of employees.
+On the other hand, the implemented ODI had no significant impact on the o well-being of employees.